 Magnitude of Effect: Patients treated with DAAs who attained SVR had an approximately 75% reduction in HCC risk relative to those who did not attain SVR.
 Reduction in relative risk with SVR was similar in patients with cirrhosis (hazard ratio [HR], 0.31; 95% CI, 0.23–0.44) and patients without cirrhosis (HR, 0.18; 95% CI, 0.11–0.30).
-Nevertheless, among patients who achieved a sustained response, those with cirrhosis had an almost fivefold increase in HCC risk relative to those without cirrhosis (HR, 4.73; 95% CI, 3.34–6.68).
+There does not appear to be an increased risk of HCC among individuals, with or without cirrhosis, who received DAAs as opposed to those who received interferon.[26,27]

 Incidence, Mortality, and Survival

 Liver cancer, regardless of histology, accounts for about 2% of cancer diagnoses and 5% of cancer deaths in the United States, and is not among the top ten diagnosed cancers in the United States.
-It is, however, the fifth-leading cause of cancer deaths in the United States.
-About 42,030 new cases of liver cancer are expected to occur in the United States in 2019; the expected number of deaths is 31,780 individuals.
-Hepatocellular cancer (HCC) accounts for about three-fourths of all liver cancers in the United States.
+It is, however, the fourth-leading cause of cancer deaths in the United States.
+About 42,810 new cases of liver cancer are expected to occur in the United States in 2020; the expected number of deaths is 30,160 individuals.
+Hepatocellular cancer (HCC) accounts for about 70% of all liver cancers in the United States.
 In 1975, liver cancer incidence in the United States was 2.64 per 100,000.
-In 2014, the rate had risen more than threefold to 8.9 per 100,000.
-Five-year survival varies by stage, from a high of 31% for localized disease to a low of 3% for distant disease.
-In the United States, rates of liver cancer incidence and death are lowest in whites and highest in Asian/Pacific Islanders and American Indian/Alaska Natives.
+In 2016, the rate had risen more than threefold to 8.63 per 100,000.
+Five-year survival rates varies by stage, from a high of 32.6% for localized disease to a low of 2.4% for distant disease.
+In the United States, rates of liver cancer incidence are lowest in whites and highest in Hispanic men and American Indian/Alaska Native women.
+Rates of liver cancer death are lowest in whites and highest in American Indian/Alaska Natives.
 Rates are also higher in Hispanics, as compared with non-Hispanics.

 Factors With Adequate Evidence of Increased Risk of HCC